CouncilDataProject/cdp-scrapers/README.md

 If it is successful, you may proceed to the next deployment step.
 If not, we will automatically share the error message so you can fix the issue and the scraper can be tested again afterwards.

-For more details about creating a custom scraper, please visit [here](cdp_scrapers/README.md)

 ## Installation